Sajid-Rajput/Decentralized-Escrow-Application/readme.md

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Back-End

+`cd` into the `/server` directory and run `npm install`

+To run the back-end application run `nodemon app.js` from the server directory.
+The server is running on [http://127.0.0.1:4000](http://127.0.0.1:4000).

+In the `cors` middleware change the origin and adds your for testing and connecting the API.